 Free Whitepaper: Download our Free Whitepaper: The Comprehensive Guide to Comparing 3D Filament

-UV Light Changing - Natural to Purple - 2.85mm PLA Filament - 1 kg
+UV Light Changing - Natural to Purple - 2.85mm PLA Filament - 1 kg In stock

 PLA is an abbreviation for Polylactic Acid which is created from processing plants such as beetroot, potatoes and corn- starch.
 This is an environmentally friendly 3D printing filament since it is completely bio-degradable.

 PLA is thermoplastic which means that it turns soft when heated and can be molded.
 It naturally occurs as transparent but can be colored to various degrees of opacity.
 It is recommended to store PLA filaments in a cool dry place as moisture tends to cause discolouration.